 Relatedly, you want to make sure you have high enough water pressure to keep all those shower heads running at full blast.
 Have a plumber check the pressure in your system.
 50 pounds per square inch (PSI) is recommended, and if yours is lower than 45 psi, you’ll need to install a secondary water booster pump.
 Be aware, as well, that if you get your water from a well, the pressure might fluctuate with seasonal water levels, especially with a shower that heavily taxes the supply, so be sure to take this into consideration as well.

 Third hurdle?
 Once your shower’s got all the water it needs flowing to it at a comfortable temperature, it’s going to need a place to go.
-Now, relatively speaking, this is pretty minor – you need two standard two-inch shower drains instead of one, or a 3 inch one to keep your shower from flooding, but as long as you know to do it, it’s a pretty simple alteration.
-That said, when it comes to drainage, if your home uses a septic tank, it will not be able to handle the volume of water a shower will put out, especially if you use it for any length of time or with any frequency.
+Now, relatively speaking, this is pretty minor – you need two standard two-inch shower drains instead of one, or a 3 inch or linear drain to keep your shower from flooding, but as long as you know to do it, it’s a pretty simple alteration.
+That said, when it comes to drainage, if your home uses a septic tank, it will not be able to handle the volume of water a big custom shower will put out, especially if you use it for any length of time or with any frequency.

 All that said maybe the first thing you really want to consider is what a 30-odd gallon per minute shower is going to do to your water bill!
 But, I suspect, if you’ve read this far, you’re like me and I had you at custom shower.
 It certainly won’t be a water saver, but now that you know the pitfalls of getting one up and running, you’re that much closer to making your custom shower dream a reality.